#1. Mark Wilson’s Complete Course in Magic

-Next, we have the Big Magic for Little Hands book, which are some of the best magic trick books for children to read and to figure it out for themselves.
-This book is geared towards those who are aged 7 and up.
+Next, we have the Big Magic for Little Hands book, which is one of the best magic trick books for children to read and figure out for themselves.
+This book is geared toward those who are aged 7 and up.
 In this magic book, there are about 25 tricks and illusions for your children to learn how to do and to get started with magic.
-These are all sleight of hand tricks and don’t involve big illusions.
+These are all sleight-of-hand tricks and don’t involve big illusions.

 Overall, we say that this magic trick book is very well written and also well designed visually.
 In fact, even adults can enjoy this book and learn from some of the simple concepts taught.
 We also just want to explain that this book does not contain any “stupid” magic tricks.
 Everything inside is well thought out and considered a “smart” way to do magic.

 Additionally, there are plenty of industry secrets that are revealed and the techniques to do them are painstakingly detailed.
-This book is not for the faint hearted and requires attention to details.
-If you consider yourself a intermediate to advanced magician, we can bet that you’d be surprised at the amount of information that you can learn from this book.
+This book is not for the faint-hearted and requires attention to detail.
+If you consider yourself an intermediate to advanced magician, we can bet that you’d be surprised at the amount of information that you can learn from this book.

 #4.The Magic Book by Harry Lorayne

 For anyone who is trying to get into close-up magic, this book is one of those must-haves in our opinion.
 It is written with the most recent techniques so rest assured there is something for everyone.
 Perhaps the standout feature is just how well it is written for beginners and it really walks them through not just how to do magic but why it works the way it does.

 In other words, it gets you to fully understand the art of magic and why you are learning certain tricks to add to your arsenal instead of getting to your memorize tricks via brute force.
 So all in all, we find that the flow is very logical and it takes you from beginning to end in an easy-to-understand and easy-to-learn read.